Code-Institute-Submissions/web_studio/README.md

 online-store => 1999

-To be able to receive confirmation emails, you will need to set up an account with MAILGUN https://www.mailgun.com/ services and follow easy instructions on how to use services.
+If you want to be able to receive confirmation emails, you will need to set up an account with MAILGUN https://www.mailgun.com/ services and follow easy instructions on how to use services.
 Set MAILGUN_KEY variable into environmental variables, and use your test URL provided by MAILGUN.